spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 *	De promenerade **sig** i parken -> De promenerade i parken

 *	Hon gav **bort** honom en blomma -> Hon gav honom en blomma

+#### S-Type (change of phrase or clause type)

+The S-Type tag is used when a phrase or clause has in its entirety been changed to another phrase- or clause-type, such as:

+* changes between a noun phrase and an infinitive phrase:
+     - jag behover pengar f$r **liv** och **betalning av** min hus -> jag behöver pengar för **att leva** och **betala** för mitt hus (_Cf. the same examples under L-W and L-Der; two tags are used for each of these changes_)

+* changes between a finite clause and a noun phrase:

+     - I artikeln " Tre röster om svenskan ställning i Finland " ( Parnass , 2013:3 ) skriver Catharina Söderbergh om tre personer som har sagt sin åsikt om tvångssvenskan och **hur svenskan befinner sig** . -> I artikeln " Tre röster om svenskans ställning i Finland " ( Parnass 2013:3 ) skriver Catharina Söderbergh om tre personer som har sagt sin åsikt om tvångssvenskan och **läget för svenskan** .

+* changes between an infinitive phrase and finite clause:

+     - **Att växa** upp som en flicka så var det väldigt många orättvisor man fick vänja sig vid. -> **När man växte** upp som en flicka så var det väldigt många orättvisor man fick vänja sig vid.
+(Cf. S-Msubj.)

+* changes between a subordinate clause and a main clause:

+     - HÄR SKA EXEMPEL IN

+**Note (1)**: The S-Type tag may be combined with the L-W tag and the L-Der tag.
+See these sections for examples.

+**Note (2)**: Word-order corrections covered by the word-order tags (S-Adv, S-FinV, S-WO) are not in themselves a basis for considering the correction a change of clause type (but rather as corrections to suit a clause type which has been indicated by other means).
+The S-Type tag should thus not be applied to a correction solely on the basis of an adverbial having been moved from a typical main clause position to a typical subordinate clause position (or vice versa).
+That correction is covered by the S-Adv tag.
+For an S-Type tag to be applied to a clause which has been changed from a subordinate clause to a main clause etc., the change of clause structure has to be indicated for instance by the addition of or removal of a subjunction.

 #### S-WO (word order, other)